Lorite/linux-simple-app-logger/README.md

 - Logs the title of the active window.
 - Calculates and records the duration of time spent on each window.
 - Outputs data to a CSV file, organized by date.
-- Configurable output directory via an environment variable.
+- Configuration via command-line arguments.
-- Blacklists specific processes to avoid logging them using a regex pattern.
-- Blacklists specific window titles to avoid logging them using a regex pattern.
+- Blacklists specific processes and/or window titles to avoid logging them using a regex pattern.
 - Gracefully handles script termination (`Ctrl+C`) to log the final activity.
+- Tab completion for command-line arguments.

 ## Dependencies